catholicmelb/parish-handbook/docs/contents/9-archdiocese-agencies.md

   Pathways Victoria was established in 2022, replacing the Melbourne Response and Towards Healing.
 It offers therapeutic and pastoral support to victim-survivors of abuse and conducts independent investigations in line with trauma-informed processes.
 Pathways Victoria is an independent entity that manages complaints of sexual and other abuse by Church personnel in the Catholic Archdiocese of Melbourne, including applications for redress in relation to institutional abuse matters.

   Complaints, allegations and suspicions of abuse can be reported directly to Pathways Victoria or to the Safeguarding Unit.
-For further information on how to report, please refer to the [Reporting abuse and safety-related misconduce web page](https://melbournecatholic.org/safeguarding/reporting-abuse-and-safety-related-misconduct) on the Melbourne Catholic webise.
+For further information on how to report, please refer to the [Reporting abuse and safety-related misconduct web page](https://melbournecatholic.org/safeguarding/reporting-abuse-and-safety-related-misconduct) on the Melbourne Catholic website.
 * guiding improvements in relation to our approach to child safety across the Archdiocese (e.g. Safeguarding and Wellbeing of Children and Young People Policy, Code of Conduct, compliance, risk-management, training) to meet legislative requirements at the state and federal level, and best-practice expectations proposed by Australian Catholic Safeguarding Limited
 * supporting parishes in completing their annual child safety audits.